Church of St Editha, Tamworth: History

 The college was dissolved in 1548 under the terms of the Dissolution of Colleges Act 1547 and the church became the parish church for the town of Tamworth.

 Samuel Parkes (c.1815–1864) was baptised here on 24 December 1815.
 He won the Victoria Cross in the Charge of the Light Brigade for saving the life of Trumpeter Hugh Crawford.
 His parents Thomas Park(e)s and Lydia Fearn are buried in the churchyard and commemorated by a tombstone.

 The church was extensively restored by Benjamin Ferrey and George Gilbert Scott in the 1850s, and William Butterfield, ca. 1871.
-There is a rare example of a double spiral staircase in the tower, the only others being in the Château de Chambord, France and All Saints Church, Pontefract.
+There is a rare example of a double spiral staircase in the tower; others are at the Château de Chambord, France and All Saints' Church, Pontefract.

+Recent years have seen significant restoration and renewal at the church, following an ambitious program begun in 2022.
+Today, the church is an active community with a large congregation, undertaking significant work in the wider community.
+It serves a civic role for Tamworth and the wider Tamworth Deanery.
+St. Editha's stands within the modern catholic tradition of the Church of England.

 Deans of Tamworth

 Stained glass

 There are medieval fragments in the vestry east window.
 The chancel east window dates from 1870, by William Wailes.

 There are south clerestory windows of 1873, by Ford Madox Brown for Morris & Co.
 The chapel east window of 1874 is by Edward Burne-Jones also for Morris & Co.